al1brn/geonodes/docs/simulation.md

 # Simulation

 > Tutorial on how to create a simulation zone.
+>
-> See [Simulation](api/Simulation.md) class documentation to see generators such as Fluid which allow to quickly set up a fluid simulator.
+> Also refer to [Simulation](api/Simulation.md) class documentation to see generators such as Fluid which allow to quickly set up a fluid simulator.

 ## Objective